Goldman Sachs profits hit by big drop in mergers

 Goldman's profit drop comes on the heels of a trove of mixed results last week from other financial giants, with some large banks pointing to a "mild recession" as a likely scenario.

-Goldman's asset and wealth management business was dented by lower revenues in equity and debt investments.

-Other headwinds were due to much higher provisions tied to its consumer credit card business, as well as elevated expenses for employee compensation.
+Solomon said the dramatic drop in merger-related revenues reflected an exceptional level of activity in late 2020 and 2021 due to heavy fiscal stimulus that was "not normal."

+That climate "pulled a lot of activity forward," he said.
+"And then because of market disruption, we've tightened monetary conditions meaningfully in 2022."

-In October, Goldman announced it was streamlining businesses to three operating segments from four, a move that reorganizes its "Marcus" consumer business, which had hit obstacles.
+In October, Goldman announced it was streamlining its company to three operating segments from four, a move that reorganizes its "Marcus" consumer business which had hit obstacles.

-Chief Executive David Solomon pointed to a "challenging economic backdrop," saying the firm's "focus is realizing the benefits of our strategic realignment, which will strengthen our core businesses, scale our growth platforms and improve efficiency."
+Goldman executives said Tuesday they ceased offering new loans on the Marcus platform, while narrowing the "Platform Solutions" business to three areas: transaction banking; credit cards and GreenSky.

+But as those operations ramp up, Goldman is setting aside provisions, said Chief Financial Officer Denis Coleman.

 © 2023 AFP